EngineersNeedArt/Anna-Analog-Computer/Anna MAIN Pixie/README.md

 Starting the game is done by simply resetting the integrators that dictate velocity (reset to **ZERO**), altitude (reset to **+UNIT**) and, if the fuel level integrator is wired up, resetting the fuel level to **+UNIT**.
 Doing so put the spacecraft at the top fo the display, with no vertical velocity, and optionally with a full tank of fuel.

 As the spacecraft descends, the software monitors the spacecraft altitude (**SRC4**) to determine touch-down.
-When the spacecraft altitude passes the touch-down threshhold, velocity (**SRC3**) is evaluated by the software to determine if the landing was safe.
+When the spacecraft altitude passes the touch-down threshold, velocity (**SRC3**) is evaluated by the software to determine if the landing was safe.
 The **MAIN** display will indicate a safe landing or a crash.

 If the optional fuel level (**SRC5**) ever drops to an empty tank, the game will indicate a crash landing.